 top of page

-Yellowstone National Park, in collaboration with Grizzly Systems and Wild Livelihoods Business Coalition have partnered to deploy autonomous recording units (ARUs) that capture acoustic and visual data for efforts to monitor the presence and distribution of wolves (including 7 current packs) across roughly 500,000 acres.
+Yellowstone National Park and Wild Livelihoods Business Coalition, in collaboration with Grizzly Systems and several academic institutions have partnered to deploy low-power, AI-infused monitoring devices that capture acoustic and visual data for behavioral research and for monitoring the presence and distribution of wolves across the Greater Yellowstone Ecosystem.
 Accurate population and occupancy estimates play a vital role in shaping state and federal management policies.
-Through the use of artificial intelligence algorithms, scientists can efficiently analyze large data sets to identify wolf vocalizations as well as track the presence of other species native, including endangered ones, in the Greater Yellowstone ecosystem.
-Because wolf vocalizations carry for relatively long distances, ARU's can serve as low-cost tools that enhance existing census efforts.
+Through the use of various artificial intelligence algorithms, scientists can efficiently analyze large data sets of audio and video/stills to find and then study wolf communication behavior.

 IMG-0838.jpg